Burp Suite, Website Hacking

 user : raj

-Now as soon as we hit the Attack button, in order to start the fuzz, we’ll be redirected to a new window, where we’ll have the successful login credentials.
+Now, as soon as we hit the Attack button to start the fuzzing, we’ll be redirected to a new window, where we will see the successful login credentials.

 Fuzzing with Payload Type

-As we’re aware of this fact that the payload type in Burpsuite’s Intruder tab is designed to manage and create payloads as per our convenience.
+As we’re aware of this fact that the payload type in Burp Suite’s Intruder tab is designed to manage and create payloads at our convenience.
 Although we’ve only used the Simple list option within it, there are a number of other lists too that are still hidden from our eyes.
 Let’s explore them one by one.

 Brute forcer

-Sometimes, people confuse up with the two terms fuzzing and brute-forcing, thereby in order to segregate the two, burpsuite has an inbuilt payload type as brute forcer, which takes the input string and generates payloads of specified lengths that contain all permutations of a specified input character set.
+Sometimes, people confuse fuzzing with brute-forcing.
+Therefore, to differentiate the two, Burp Suite includes a built-in payload type called “Brute Forcer.”
+It takes an input string and generates payloads of specified lengths, containing all possible permutations of a specified input character set.

-So, this time, we won’t specify any payload list, but rather we’ll configure burpsuite to make its own payloads and inject them at the mentioned payload positions.
+This time, instead of specifying any payload list, we’ll configure Burp Suite to generate its own payloads and inject them at the specified payload positions.

 Turn ON your burpsuite monitor and capture the HTTP request made by the Mutillidae’s login portal, and thereby share it to the intruder.